 - Adult cats: Most cats should be wormed at least every three months – that’s four times a year, once for each season.

 - Prolific hunting cats: Cats that like to hunt are at much higher risk of getting worms from eating infected rodents like mice.
 For this reason, your vet is likely to recommend worming monthly.

 - Kittens: If you’ve just got a weaned kitten that’s never been wormed, or you don’t know if or when they were last wormed, it’s recommended that you treat them immediately.
 Then you should worm them every two weeks until they are eight weeks old.
 After this, it’s safe to worm every month until they are six months old and then decrease to once every one to three months (find out more in our article on worming kittens).

-- Pregnant and nursing cats: It’s recommended that these cats are wormed after the end of pregnancy and then once during lactation with the kittens first worming treatment.
+- Pregnant and nursing cats: It’s recommended that these cats are wormed before mating, after the end of pregnancy and then during lactation with the kittens first worming treatment.
 Before worming, check with your vet which products are suitable for use on pregnant and lactating cats.

 There are various types of worming treatments, which can be given to your cat in different ways, such as tablets or spot-ons.
 Your vet will be able to advise on the best type for your cat.

 Usually given to cats directly or mixed into their food, worming tablets are by far the most common type available.

 Spot-on wormers are applied in the same way as some flea treatments by simply adding drops to the cat’s neck near the base of the skull.

 - Paste or granule